Strawberry Thumbprint Cookies

 Warning: these Strawberry Thumbprint Cookies are addictive!

 Shortbread thumbprint cookies filled with strawberry jam and topped with sugar crystals for that extra crunch when you bite into it.
-If I can only use three words to describe these, it’s these: buttery, melt-in-your-mouth, heavenly.❤️
+If I can only use three words to describe these strawberry filled cookies, it’s these: buttery, melt-in-your-mouth, heavenly.❤️

 We always overeat our share of cookies whenever we make these Strawberry Thumbprint Cookies.

-It’s especially hard to resist these crumbly, buttery goodness when they are fresh out of the oven and your entire house smell like a a combination of vanilla and sugar.
+It’s especially hard to resist these crumbly, buttery strawberry jam cookies when they are fresh out of the oven and your entire house smell like a a combination of vanilla and sugar.

 The temptation is real (and so yummy)…